lChap701/Manage-a-Book-Trading-Club/README.md

 ## OAuth

-This uses the following OAuth for login/sign up: GitHub, Facebook, Twitter, Microsoft, and Google.
+This uses the following OAuth for logging in/creating accounts: GitHub, Facebook, Twitter, Microsoft, and Google.

 ## Location APIs